metosin/compojure-api/README.md

 ### Inject components into a request

-Compojure-api ships with middleware to inject the components into a request - `compojure.api.middleware/wrap-components`.
+Compojure-api ships with middleware (`compojure.api.middleware/wrap-components`) to inject the components into a request.
-One can also use `api-middleware` with options `:components`.
+One can add it manually or use `api-middleware` options `:components` to pass them in.

-Components can be read from the request using `compojure.api.middleware/get-components` or the `:components` restucturing.
+Components can be read from the request using `compojure.api.middleware/get-components` or using the `:components` restucturing:

 ```clojure
 (def system ...)